 You’ll start by opening the Employees menu and selecting Payroll Center.
 Between Create Paychecks and Recent Payrolls is a small gray bar that says Payroll Schedules.
 Click the down arrow on it and select New (you can also edit and delete existing payroll schedules from this menu).
 The New Payroll Schedule window opens.

 Figure 1: The New Payroll Schedule window.

 In the first field, enter the name of your new Payroll Schedule.
-This is most commonly the name of the frequency.
+Most people use a name that describes the frequency of your payroll payment dates.
 Click the down arrow in the next field and select the actual frequency.